Common Electrical Problems in the Home

 A hand opens an outdoor electrical outlet cover mounted on a textured wall.

 If your exterior outlets have stopped working, it could be due to tripped breakers, faulty GFCIs (Ground Fault Circuit Interrupters), or even weather damage.
-Exterior outlets are exposed to the elements, making them more prone to issues that require immediate attention to avoid potential hazards like electrocution.
+Exterior outlets are exposed to the elements and even wildlife, making them more prone to issues that require immediate attention to avoid potential hazards like electrocution.

 Learn more about troubleshooting exterior outlet issues